LIFETIME DEAL — LIMITED TIME

 FAQs

-For self-published authors, I’d prioritize reputable indie-focused awards like the Independent Publisher Book Awards (IPPYs), IndieReader Discovery Awards, and Foreword INDIES Awards.
-These competitions are set up to recognize strong indie and self-published titles, which makes the whole process feel more fair and targeted.
+Self-published authors should prioritize reputable indie-focused awards such as the Independent Publisher Book Awards (IPPYs), IndieReader Discovery Awards, and Foreword INDIES Awards.
+These competitions openly acknowledge and celebrate standout indie and self-published books.

-If you want big, broad credibility, start with major general awards like the Pulitzer Prize, National Book Award (USA), Booker Prize (UK), and PEN Literary Awards.
-Recognition from these can boost credibility fast and often brings wider media attention to your work.
+Consider prestigious general awards like the Pulitzer Prize, National Book Award (USA), Booker Prize (UK), and PEN Literary Awards first.
+Recognition from these honors significantly boosts credibility and attracts widespread media attention to your work.

 Ready to Create Your eBook?